 M1 Finance - Invest in ETFs or individual stocks yourself.
-You will pick your investments and add them to your custom portfolio.
+The M1 platform is more of a DIY option, you will pick your investments and add them to your custom portfolio.
 M1 Finance also offers pre-built portfolios constructed by their investment team.
 The minimum investment starts at $100 and there are $0 in fees.

 Investing in shares of individual stocks involves purchasing shares of each company that you wish to invest in.

 This is typically done via a brokerage account and there is usually a commission, or some type of transaction fee involved with both buying and selling shares.
-Many popular discount brokers offer low or even commission-free trades in order to attract and retain clients.
+At this point, most popular discount brokers and popular investing apps offer commission-free trades in order to attract and retain clients.

 Generally, you will need to buy whole shares, though there are some apps that allow small investors to purchase fractional shares on their platform.

 Some publicly traded companies will use company shares as part of their 401(k) matching.
 Some will also offer certain employees stock-based compensation programs or the ability to purchase company shares at a discount.